coletonodonnell/coleton.io/content/posts/algo.md

 }
 ```

 This is an example of a recursive function.
-A recursive function consits of two parts, an ascending portion and a descending portion.
+A recursive function consists of two parts, an ascending portion and a descending portion.
 We ascend by returning values of the function, and descend once we reach our catch value, in this case it is once $n \le 1$.
 The algorithm returns $2^n$.

 ## Tail Recursion